Old and new in the Abbey Quarter - the Abbey Ruins and The Blade

 The main conservation priorities are the Abbey Ruins and the Abbey Gateway, both Scheduled Monuments on the English Heritage ‘Heritage at Risk Register’.
 Separate funding has already improved Town Hall Square in 2013 and has been secured to restore St Laurence's churchyard wall during 2014-15.

 In June 2014 the Council secured initial funding from the Heritage Lottery Fund (HLF).
 This means the Council can now move on to developing more detailed plans for the project which includes widespread conservation work of the Abbey Ruins and Gate, the site-wide interpretation of the Abbey Quarter area and a programme of events and activities.
+Consultants have been appointed to start work on these plans and to consult with local people.
 There is now a two year window for Council to work up its application seeking the full grant amount of £1.7 million from the HLF.

 You can download the latest project update at the bottom of this page.
 You can also follow us on our Abbey Quarter facebook page.